jlacar/jlacar.github.io/index.md

 > &ldquo;_Mindfulness isn't difficult, we just need to remember to do it._&rdquo;
 > &mdash;Sharon Salzberg

-## About me
+## About me, Junilu Lacar

-Junilu Lacar - I have over thirty years of experience in software development.
+I have over thirty years of experience in software development.
 I'm currently an Agile Technical Coach with Accenture|SolutionsIQ where my official title is "Business Agility Enablement Manager" even though nobody actually reports to me.
 My main responsibilities are to coach client teams on agile technical practices like TDD/BDD, refactoring, automated testing, pair/mob/ensemble programming.
 I've been co-facilitating six-week dojos